erhathaway/router-primitives/README.md

 ## Router Primitive Type Signature

-A layout primitive is defined by a template which has the type type signature:
+A layout primitive is defined by a template which has the type signature:

 ```typescript
 type RouterTemplate = {